Are you hoping to shed some weight this year? Research shows that more exercise doesn’t always burn more calories.

-Energy Balance: A Sweet Spot?
+Energy Balance: Is There a Sweet Spot?

 One of the “exciting possibilities” of the study, says Pontzer, is that there may exist a “sweet spot” of physical activity that may be just the right amount.
 He explains that at one extreme, a very sedentary lifestyle may contribute to health risks; at the other end of the spectrum, a highly active lifestyle may compromise your immune system.
 In between, however, there may be a level of physical activity that is just right, where your “body doesn’t have extra energy to waste on activities that might be harmful, such as inflammation.”
 But this sweet spot may include a wide range of activity levels and has not been specifically defined.

-Weight Loss Advice
+Weight Loss Advice to Burn More Calories

 If you intend to lose weight, arduous workout sessions may not be the way to go.
 Pontzer says that dietary interventions such as managing calorie intake are a “stronger tool for losing weight,” but he stresses that exercise is still important for weight loss maintenance.